ssunday/ssunday.github.io/_posts/2016-4-19-naming-struggles-java-server.markdown

 ---
 title: Struggling to Name Things
-description: A Mild Problem in Server Design
+description: A mild problem in server design
 date: 19/4/2016
 ---